-- Continue to ensure sustainable core and project income from a diverse range of funders - Learn from our projects to improve services - Continue to use external expert advice from a range of professionals - Continue to build lasting relationships with our funders - Continue to seek donations and sponsorships to fund social activities to give carers a break - Seek funding to promote new innovative ways of supporting carers, including a blended approach to virtual and face to face support - Seek consortia funding via our network membership with Carers Trust - Build on our projects and prioritise further funding to develop services for isolated, frail carers in Redbridge by expanding home and community services for the most vulnerable carers - Seek funding to further develop and sustain our counselling and coaching services - Seek funding to further expand, train and support our diverse pool of volunteers - Continue to seek financial support and goods in kind from the corporate sector and build on our existing relationships through Carers Trust and also local businesses/companies
+- Continue to ensure sustainable core and project income from a diverse range of funders. - Learn from our support work and activities to improve services. - Continue to use external expert advice from a range of professionals. - Continue to build lasting relationships with our funders. - Continue to seek donations and sponsorships to fund social activities to give carers respite. - Seek funding to promote new innovative ways of supporting carers. - Seek consortia funding via our network membership with Carers Trust. - Build on our projects and prioritise further funding to develop home and community services for carers who are isolated, housebound or excluded. - Develop and implement an effective outreach strategy to reach and engage more carers from all communities. - Seek funding to further develop and sustain our MH, counselling, and coaching services. - Expand, train and support our diverse pool of volunteers. - Maximise opportunities to develop and improve services via strategic and partnership work. - Involve key stakeholders in the continuous review and improvement of services. - Continue to seek financial support and goods in kind from the corporate sector and build on our existing relationships through Carers Trust and also local businesses/companies.

-Report of the trustees (incorporating the directors' report) for the year ended 31 March 2022
+Report of the trustees (incorporating the directors' report) for the year ended 31 March 2023

-- Increase the profile and the needs of carers including maintaining and developing further crucial links with local politicians, decision-makers and business leaders - Secure further funding to sustain positive health and wellbeing outcomes for carers.
+- Increase the profile, recognition and civic involvement of carers by maintaining and developing further crucial links with local politicians, decision-makers and business leaders. - Secure further funding to sustain positive health and wellbeing outcomes for carers.